2024 GRANT APPLICATION

 The Nita M. Lowey 21st Century Community Learning Center Program – West Virginia 21st Century Community Learning Centers

-The 2024 21st Century Community Learning Centers (21st CCLC) Request for Proposal is scheduled for release in February 2024.
-It is recommended that any interested organization attend the bidder’s conference.
+The 2024 21st Century Community Learning Centers (21st CCLC) Request for Proposals is now closed.

 The West Virginia Department of Education makes competitive grants, based on available federal funding, to eligible organizations that implement community learning centers to assist student learning and development.